 Witchcraft

 Loading...

-From fairy tales and fiction to Tiktok, the spectre of the witch has cast a long shadow over women and popular culture.
+From fairy tales and fiction to Tiktok, the specter of the witch has cast a long shadow over women and popular culture.
 Witchcraft: Gendered Perspectives traces the history of and evolution of the term "witch" across six centuries.

-- The witch trials in Scotland, England, and America;
+• The witch trials in Scotland, England and America

-- Literary and screen re-imaginings of the witch;
+• Literary and screen re-imaginings of the witch

-- The rise of Wicca as an alternative religion.
+• The rise of Wicca as an alternative religion.

-Witchcraft: Gendered Perspectives is an invaluable resource for graduate and undergraduate students across gender studies, queer history, religious studies, media studies, and European and North American history.
+• Witchcraft: Gendered Perspectives is an invaluable resource for graduate and undergraduate students across gender studies, queer history, religious studies, media studies and European and North American history.

+Witchcraft